 Other Countries That Allow CBD Products

-Many countries in Latin America allow the use of CBD products.
+Many countries in Latin America allow the use of CBD.
 These include Argentina, Chile, Brazil, Peru, Uruguay, and Colombia.

 Aside from China, some countries in the Asia Pacific region have regulations when it comes to CBD products.
 In 2016, Australia allowed the use of CBD extracts even without a prescription.